mi-ael/genki_anki_deck_generator/Readme.md

+2025 update: I lost interrest for this old project of mine.
+But from time to time people seem to find this quite helpfull.
+If you are interrested in taking over this project pm me.

 python projekt for extracting vocabulary sounds from official genki audio files and generating anki decks
 Genki 1: https://ankiweb.net/shared/info/1742947823
 Genki 2: https://ankiweb.net/shared/info/969261095